Information for Faculty

 Partnerships with Faculty

 OAS welcomes collaboration with faculty in a multitude of ways.
 If you have a student you think would benefit from a one-on-one tutoring session or group tutoring session at the OAS, please direct the student to our office.
-For a broader range of support, OAS offers in-class mini-workshops and achievement support collaborative workshops.
+For a broader range of support, OAS is happy to work with faculty to plan in-class, collaborative workshops.
 Contact us to arrange one addressing your course or assignment needs.
 We also offer review sessions in economics as well as customized support for language learners.

 Faculty Protocol for Providing Academic Accommodations

-- Discuss the accommodations and determine any potential impact on your class.
+- Discuss the accommodations with the student and determine any potential impact on your class.

 - Ask the student about their individual learning needs and how you can work together to ensure the student is able to perform to their best ability in your class.